 Explore local volcanoes or rivers and use maps and photographs to identify the best places to go.
 You can draw on local knowledge and visit areas of interest with experts who know about them.

 Students will be able to explore contexts that are relevant to their wider community.
 Your students can take help prepare the community outside their classroom door.

 What's the Plan, Stan? has suggestions for teaching and learning programmes for students in years 1–3.
 It focuses on emergency events and the impacts they could have on your community.

 You can adapt these learning experiences to your local area and school curriculum.
 The aim is for the learning to be student led, so the resource is designed to allow flexibility.

 Find times for practising drills relevant to your emergency focus.
 Before the drills, explain why they are necessary and why each drill is different depending on the emergency.
 The time and frequency of these drills will follow school policies and procedures.

 What's the Plan, Stan? has suggestions for teaching and learning programmes for students in years 4–8.
 It focuses on emergency events and the impacts they could have on your community.

 Students in years 4–8 explore emergency events in a local context, covering the local and historical impact, the science behind the phenomenon, and preparation strategies and tips.
 At this level, students will have progressed from the understandings in the years 1–3 resource and will be able to look at emergency preparedness in more depth.

 While the content of this resource is more advanced, the anxiety that students feel about the subject matter could well be the same.
-Advice on ways to help students overcome this anxiety can be found in the effective pedagogy section of this resource.
+Find advice on ways to help students overcome this anxiety in the suggested pedagogy section of this resource.